lRomul/argus-freesound/README.md

 ### Ensemble

-In final submission were use the geometric mean of 7 first-level models and 3 second-level models.
+In final submission were used the geometric mean of 7 first-level models and 3 second-level models.
 As second-level models were used [MLP](src/stacking/models.py) trained with different hyperparameters.
 Seven first-level models were chosen by enumeration of combinations of trained experiments to finding highest CV score.

 ### Lab journal